roq-trading/roq-logging/README.md

 ## License

-The library is released under the terms of the MIT license.
+The project is released under the terms of the MIT license.

 ## Links